forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **128\.
 Longest Consecutive Sequence**: Find the length of the longest consecutive elements sequence of an array of integers.

 Use a hash set to count from the start of a sequence.
 A bit tricky.
+Similar questions: **1296.
+Divide Array in Sets of K Consecutive Numbers**

 **129. Sum Root to Leaf Numbers**: Given a binary tree containing digits from 0-9 only, each root-to-leaf path could represent a number.
 Find the total sum of all root-to-leaf numbers.